ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/README.md

 ### Step 2.2.
 Prepare BED file for TensorQTL mapping
 In the next R script, you will find the commands used to obtain the final text file filtered with all the annotation data of the CpGs and the samples.
 As you will see, the following script contains the main commands used by our group to obtain a BED file for our data in a text file, using the data contained in the R object `outliers.RDS` which is the output from `outlierprocess()` function from PACEanalysis package.
 Some of the commands can be used directly, but others will need an adaptation to your data or won't be needed.
 The main steps are:
-- Make sure the sample names are the same in methylation and genotype files. *Important: in the genotype file, sample name is the IID, not FID_IID!*
+- Obtain the final sample set intersecting methylation and genotype lists.
-- Make sure the same samples are present in the methylation and genotype files.
+- Change samples' basenames to FID_IID in beta values data.frame.
-- Filter CpGs located on sexual chromosomes using the Illumina's R package.
+- Annotate the CpGs by chr, start and end using the Illumina's R package.
-- Annotate the CpGs by chr, start and end.
+- Filter CpGs located on sexual chromosomes.

 The output of this step should be a text file with the CpGs in the rows and the chr, start, end, CpG ID and beta values per sample in the columns.
 Here you have an [example](https://github.com/ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/blob/main/example_bed_file_format.txt).\
 [GSet_to_BED.R](https://github.com/ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/blob/main/GSet_to_BED.R)